Simoblaster/expenses-tracker-api-server/README.md

 # Config API Server
 Insert in **config.json** your DB info.

+You will need to configure and smtp server for the email verification.
+For testing you can create a free account in one click at https://ethereal.email/ and copy the options below the title Nodemailer configuration.

 # Run API Server
 For start nodemon development server run command **npm run start:dev**